Neldv/LSA-assignment/README.md

 ```{r}
 mean(is.na(cd4_bmi_df$bmi))
 ```
 24.8% of the individuals with a measurement for CD4+ T cell have not reported their BMI.
-We suspect this is mostely due to recall bias as some people don't know their length/weight.
+We suspect this is mostely due to reporting bias as some people don't know their length/weight or don't want to share it.

 ```{r}
 install.packages("naniar")  # If not already installed